-Ben Gazzara plays a successful lawyer who is told by his doctor in the first episode that he will die in one to two years.
-He decides to do all of the things he has never had time for.
-The ...
-See full summary »
+A successful lawyer (Ben Gazzara) is told by his doctor he's terminally ill, and will be dead in less than two years.
+He decides to do all of the things for which he never had time.
+Each ...

-Ben Gazzara plays a successful lawyer who is told by his doctor in the first episode that he will die in one to two years.
-He decides to do all of the things he has never had time for.
-The program becomes a series of plays in which he meets a wide variety of people from bums riding the rails, to gigolos, to orphans and becomes a man who has little fear of death and everything but time.Written by
+A successful lawyer (Ben Gazzara) is told by his doctor he's terminally ill, and will be dead in less than two years.
+He decides to do all of the things for which he never had time.
+Each episode tells of the places he goes and the people he meets, from bums riding the rails, to gigolos.
+He becomes a man with little fear of death, and everything but time.Written by

 John Vogel <firstname.lastname@example.org>

 Ben Gazzara and Robert Duvall appeared on Arrest and Trial (1963).
 See more »

 Opening credits narrator:

 Paul Bryan, Attorney at Law, future full of promise.
 Until a medical examination reveals he has a short time to live, precious time, time to be used, time to crowd 30 years of living into one... or two.

 During seasons one and two, Roy Huggins was credited as Executive Producer during the opening credits after the program's episode titles.
 During season three, for unknown reasons, Huggins was not clearly credited as Executive Producer.
 In addition, Huggins was nominated for an Emmy as Executive Producer for the show's final season.
 The end credits state the following: A Roncom Films-Roy Huggins Production.
 See more »